ghga-de/epic-docs/71-carpenter-bee/technical_specification.md

 #### Expansion of loops

 Initially, the loop specifications shall be used to expand every workflow step precursor into (potentially) multiple workflow steps.
 Templating the loop logic can be achieved using a minimal data model for the initial deserialization of the YAML file, followed by YAML or JSON serialization, templating and re-deserialization into the actual operation models.
-The initial pre-templating model may be specified as

-Assuming the following hypothetical model hierarchy
+The initial pre-templating model may be specified as the following hypothetical model hierarchy

 ```Python
 class WorkflowStepBase: